Mallam Aminu Kano International Airport: Facilities

 The airport serves civilian and military flights.
 Runway 06/24 is mainly used for civilian flights, while runway 05/23 primarily serves the Nigerian Air Force base at the south side of the airport.
-Runway 05/23 was in use for all operations when the main runway was rehabilitated in the beginning of the 21st century.
+Runway 05/23 was in use for all operations when the main runway was rehabilitated at the beginning of the 21st century.
 The terminal facilities lie between the two runways.

 The main terminal with the control tower serves international flights and domestic services operated by Arik Air.
-Facilities in the departure lounge are minimal, with a newsstand near the check-in counter and a small bar at airside.
+Facilities in the departure lounge are minimal, with a newsstand near the check-in counter and a small bar at the airside.
 There is a small VIP lounge for business class passengers.
 Duty-free shops are currently closed.
 There is a small bar and a post office in the arrivals hall.
 On the south side of the airport, along runway 06/24, is the domestic terminal currently serving operations of IRS Airlines.
-Facilities include a newsstand and small bar.
-Construction of a new domestic terminal, adjacent to the main terminal building, started in the beginning of the 21st century.
+Facilities include a newsstand and a small bar.
+Construction of a new domestic terminal, adjacent to the main terminal building, started at the beginning of the 21st century.
 Construction was abandoned but was resumed.
 The operator of the airport, Federal Airports Authority Nigeria (FAAN), saw the completion of the new terminal in November 2009.
 It was commissioned in May 2011.